Congressional Hispanic Caucus

+As of the 118th Congress, the CHC is composed entirely of Democrats, although at its founding it was a bipartisan organization.
+Hispanic Republican members of Congress formed the Congressional Hispanic Conference in 2003 after leaving in the late 1990s over policy differences.
+The CHC has refused to admit Republican members in recent years, denying admission to Carlos Curbelo in 2017 and Mayra Flores in 2022.

 Purpose

 The Congressional Hispanic Caucus aims to address national and international issues that directly impact the Hispanic community.
 The function of the CHC is to serve as a forum for the Hispanic Members of Congress to coalesce around a collective legislative agenda.
 In addition to covering legislative action, the CHC also monitors executive and judicial issues at the federal level.

-Senator Bob Menendez, a Cuban American from New Jersey, Senator Catherine Cortez Masto, a Mexican American from Nevada, Senator Ben Ray Luján a Mexican American from New Mexico, and Senator Alex Padilla, a Mexican American from California are currently the only members of the Congressional Hispanic Caucus from the Senate.
+Senator Catherine Cortez Masto, a Mexican American from Nevada, Senator Ben Ray Luján, a Mexican American from New Mexico, and Senator Alex Padilla, a Mexican American from California, are the current members of the Congressional Hispanic Caucus from the Senate.
 The remaining 38 members are from the House.

 History

-The Congressional Hispanic Caucus (CHC) was organized in 1976 by five Hispanic Congressmen: Herman Badillo (NY), Baltasar Corrada del Río (PR), Kika de la Garza (TX), Henry B. Gonzalez (TX) and Edward Roybal (CA), to serve as a legislative organization through which legislative action, as well as executive and judicial actions, could be monitored to ensure the needs of Hispanics were being met.
+The Congressional Hispanic Caucus (CHC) was organized in 1976 by Herman Badillo (NY-21), Baltasar Corrada del Río (PR-AL, member-elect), Kika de la Garza (TX-15), Henry B. González (TX-20) and Edward Roybal (CA-25), to serve as a legislative organization through which legislative action, as well as executive and judicial actions, could be monitored to ensure the needs of Hispanics were being met.
 It was staffed by Raquel Marquez Frankel, who had grown up in Silver City and Albuquerque, New Mexico, and had become, in 1947, the first Latina to attend the University of New Mexico School of Law.
 The goal was to work in conjunction with other groups, both inside and outside Congress, to strengthen Federal commitment to Hispanics and heighten the community's awareness of the operation and function of the American political system.